-At the end of the tutorial, if using EC2, you may want to create an Amazon Machine Image (AMI) of your virtual machine with Docker.
-If you haven't already, reimaging your server VM will allow it to be restored with minimal effort and setup in the future.
+At the end of the tutorial, with using EC2, you can optionally create an Amazon Machine Image (AMI) of your virtual machine with Docker installed.
+Reimaging your VM will allow it to be restored with Docker installed and ready-to-use with no setup effort required in the future.
 This step is optional.

 After reimaging, be sure to TERMINATE all EC2 instances.
 Failing to do so, could result in loss of AWS credits or AWS charges to a credit card.
+If you create a new AMI, you may want to delete it at the end of the fall quarter to avoid EBS snapshot charges (5c/GB/month).

-You may also want to purge old duplicate snapshots, when you've created more than one image of an EBSbacked instance.
+You may also want to purge old duplicate snapshots, when you've created more than one image of an EBS-backed instance.
 It may not be worthwhile to keep old copies around when new images supersede them.